-The kambo ceremony can vary depending on the practitioner, but generally follows the same basic process.
+The kambo ceremony can vary depending on the practitioner but generally follows the same basic process.

-When it comes time for the treatment, the practitioner creates a number of small burns from a hot piece of timber on an arm or leg.
+When it comes time for the treatment, the practitioner creates a number of small burns with a hot piece of timber on an arm or leg.
 The blister from the burn is then scraped away to expose the deeper layers where the lymphatic system is located.

 The kambo secretions are then rubbed into the burns.

 Preparing Kambo Medicine

 Kambo venom can only be extracted from frogs living in the Amazon basin.
 Frogs raised in captivity don’t secrete the venom.

 Frogs are collected from the wild, tied up, and scraped to remove the venom.
 The frog is not killed in the process and is released back into the wild once the venom is collected.